-This post is a guide to things to do London during Christmas, including markets, ice skating rinks, beautiful lights, and winter festivals and more.
+This post is a guide to things to do London during Christmas 2021, including events, Christmas markets, ice skating rinks, beautiful lights, and winter festivals, and more.

 - Christmas Lights & Decorations